 And then began the transformation…

 Deepak and his team allowed the initial apprehensions and euphoria to die down and got down to the work on hand.
-With a single minded focus to prove to the organisation that the HR will WALK the TALK, the programme was conceived – ‘Productivity begins with HR’
+With a single-minded focus to prove to the organisation that the HR will WALK the TALK, the programme was conceived – ‘Productivity begins with HR’

 HR broke down their functions into smaller sub-functions – Recruitment, Onboarding, Attendance, Payroll, Competency mapping, Communication protocols, Training, Performance management systems, Exit process and so on.
 Then began the process of allocating roles to each HR team member and working on reducing time consumption of the activities that were routine and pre-determined.
 The workflows were set, processes templatized and time taken to complete an activity was considerably reduced.
 Even the time that was spent in preparing MIS reports was reduced due to the newly incorporated automation.
 Employees could now get their queries resolved online.

-During one of the weekly HR team meetings, they realised that the language of team discussion had considerably changed.
+During one of the weekly HR team meetings, they realized that the language of team discussion had considerably changed.
 From talking transactions and tasks, the team members were now ideating and strategizing.
 They had more time now to come up with innovative ideas to implement.
 Productivity had gone up.
 The transformation had begun…

 Birth of HRMS for a more productive organisation